 It usually takes four to six seasons to finally understand everything a player can do.
 Can he score?
 Rebound?
 Can he absorb pressure?
 Is he a contact player, tough at the rim?
 Can he take physical punishment and still score?
 How is he built mentally?
 Does he shy away from moments of consequence or attack like a soldier?
 These are questions that make the NBA draft one of those puzzles you don’t really solve until years pass and players let you know who they are.

 In the 2011 draft, Kyrie Irving was the number one pick and nothing in his career so far refutes that.
 He can drive to the rim and finish.
 He’s a quality perimeter scorer and a mid-range shooter.
 He can change directions at the rim and is explosive enough and athletic enough to bypass rim protectors.
-He is a face of a franchise…well sort of, until LeBron James came back to Cleveland and dropped him to little brother.
+He was the face of a franchise…well sort of, until LeBron James came back to Cleveland and dropped him to little brother.
 Kevin Durant, (was he drinking something?), said Kyrie is better than Allen Iverson.
 But, still, Kyrie is a true number one pick, a player who is arranging the building blocks for a Hall of Fame career punctuated with game winners even if he is addicted to injury.

 Other curiosities: Klay Thompson, the best pure scorer of the 2011 draft lottery class was taken 11th.
 He played college at Washington State and was a scorer there too.
 So what happened?
 Team scouts couldn’t stay up late and watch his games on the west coast?
 Tobias Harris was out of the lottery and he should have been in it.
-Same with Kenneth Faried who could jump out the gym and has the third most rebounds of anyone in this draft class.
-The second best rebounder in this draft class, Nikola Vucevic, was thought to be blah.
+Same with Kenneth Faried who could jump out the gym and has the fifth most rebounds of anyone in the 2011 draft class.
+The best rebounder in this draft class, Nikola Vucevic, was thought to be blah.

-So if we were doing the 2011 draft lottery again, given what we know now, this is how it would look.
+So if we were doing the 2011 top-10 again, given what we know now, this is how it would look.
 (Actual draft selections in parentheses).

 Most Minutes Played: